brechtbilliet/brechtbilliet.github.io/_posts/2016-12-21-infinite-scroll-with-rxjs-and-angular2.md

 ### pageByManual$
 The pageByManual$ is the stream we use to have an initial value (initial page to load), but it's also something that we need to control manually.
 A [Behavior subject](http://reactivex.io/documentation/subject.html) looks perfect for the job.
-A behaviorsubject is a stream that has an initial value and can be manipulated over time.
+A behavior subject is a stream that has an initial value and can be manipulated over time.

 ```typescript
 private pageByManual$ = new BehaviorSubject(1);